 – o: file with the output

 Cprofile generates results in an unreadable (binary) format.
-To interpret the results, there is several tools to use.
+To interpret the results, there are several tools to use.

 Pyinstrument with a call tree: